eslint/eslint/docs/rules/array-callback-return.md

 }, {}); // Error: cannot set property 'b' of undefined
 ```

+## Rule Details

 This rule enforces usage of `return` statement in callbacks of array's methods.

-## Rule Details
+Additionaly, it may also enforce the `forEach` array method callback to __not__ return a value by using the `checkForEach` option.

 This rule finds callback functions of the following methods, then checks usage of `return` statement.